Profunctor Optics, a Categorical Update: Examples of optics

 \subsubsection{Affine traversals}

 \emph{Affine traversals} strictly generalize prisms and linear lenses in the non-mixed case allowing a \textit{lens-like} accessing pattern to fail; they are used to give a concrete representation of the composition between a lens and a prism.
-An affine traversal is implemented by a single \hask{access} function. \begin{spec} access :: s -> Either t (a , b -> t) \end{spec}
+An affine traversal is implemented by a single \texttt{access} function.

 \begin{definition} Let \(\W\) be cartesian closed and let \(\C\) be a symmetric monoidal closed \Wt{category} that is also cocartesian.
 An \textbf{affine traversal} is an element of

 \end{definition}